top of page

 11. And don’t try to hide those major issues.
 If your home needs major repairs, don’t try to get creative and hide the problem.
 Sure, potential buyers might not notice it during viewings, and you might go under contract quickly.
 BUT – the home inspection is sure to reveal the issue.
 And at that point, you very well may need to start all over with the listing process if the buyer isn’t happy.

 12. Don’t skimp on listing photos.
-We’ve all seen them: photos of a home for sale that are dark, blurry, or clearly taken on a smartphone.
+We’ve all seen them: photos of a home for sale that are dark, blurry, or obviously taken on a smartphone.
 Nothing gives potential buyers the “ick” like seeing the photographer staring back at them in the bathroom mirror picture.
 Don’t let these distractions prevent you from getting maximum traffic – opt for professional real estate photos.

 13. Don’t stick around to meet the potential buyers.
 When viewing time comes around, let your real estate expert handle the showing.
 Make a point to remove yourself, your family, and your pets from the home during these appointments to help the buyers feel free to consider everything buying your home would offer them.